BennyStrobes/TGFM/README.md

 Contact Ben Strober (bstrober3@gmail.com) with any questions.

+## Running TGFM

 To use, clone the repository:
 ```
 git clone https://github.com/BennyStrobes/TGFM
 cd TGFM
 ```

-## Running TGFM
-First, create the TGFM package environment (see below).
+Then, create the TGFM package environment (see below).
 Then check out the [wiki](https://github.com/BennyStrobes/TGFM/wiki) page for further documentation.

 ## Create TGFM environment
 The TGFM environment can be installed using the following two approaches: